 A Call for Nominations will be sent out to the ICPAN Board of Directors and the GAC 2 months prior to election.
 The Call for Nominations will close 1 month prior to the Biennial General Meeting.

 Candidates wishing to stand for ICPAN Board of Director positions must be serving members of ICPAN.
+A current CV or resume with nomination letter must be transmitted to the President 1 month prior to the Biennial General Meeting.

-Eligible and qualified candidates may be proposed to the ICPAN President by:
+Eligible and qualified candidates may be proposed to the ICPAN President by

-Potential candidates may be self-nominated.
+Self-nomination

-Eligible and qualified candidates for ICPAN Board of Director positions may be proposed by the ICPAN BOD
+The ICPAN BOD

 The ICPAN President is responsible for preparing a qualified slate of nominees for election.